HBIbidunni/Shortlinkify/README.md

 3) `index.ejs`

 This file is the main HTML template for the ShortLinkiFy web application.
-It uses the __EJS templating engine__ for dynamic content rendering.
-Its key components:
+It uses the EJS templating engine for dynamic content rendering.
+Let's analyze its key components:

 - HTML Structure:

-<html>, <head>, and <body> tags define the basic HTML structure.
-<meta> tags set character encoding, viewport settings, and compatibility.
+html, head, and body tags define the basic HTML structure. meta tags set character encoding, viewport settings, and compatibility.
 External stylesheets are linked for Bootstrap and local styling.

 - Styles:

-The <style> block contains custom CSS for light and dark modes, a toggle button, container styles, table styles, and a navigation bar.
+The style block contains custom CSS for light and dark modes, a toggle button, container styles, table styles, and a navigation bar.
 The @keyframes glow rule defines a simple animation for text shadow.

 - Title and Navigation:

-The <title> tag sets the document title.
+The title tag sets the document title.
-The navigation bar contains a link to the home page (#).
+The navigation bar contains a link to the single paged app (#).

 - Container and Form:

 A container holds the main content.
-The <h1> tag displays the application name with a gradient background.
+The h1 tag displays the application name with a gradient background.
 A form allows users to submit a URL for shortening.

 - Table:

 A table displays information about each shortened URL, including the full URL, short URL, clicks, and delete button.

 - Scripts:

 JavaScript functions for toggling dark mode and confirming delete actions.
 A button triggers the dark mode toggle function.

 4) `shortUrl.js`

 This file defines the Mongoose schema for the ShortUrl model, which represents a shortened URL in the MongoDB database.

+- Schema:

-- Schema: The schema includes fields for the full URL, short URL (generated using shortId), click count, and an action field.
+The schema includes fields for the full URL, short URL (generated using shortId), click count, and an action field.

+- Exports:

--Exports: The module exports the Mongoose model based on the schema.
+The module exports the Mongoose model based on the schema.

 ## ShortLinkiFy Demo: Light & Dark Mode